 There are a number of signs and symptoms of a mathematics disorder.
 The most obvious ones can include difficulty in such things as counting, recognizing and writing numbers, and calculating simple arithmetic.
 Also, an individual with a mathematics disorder may also reverse numbers.
 He may see the number "92" as "29," and math signs and symbols, such as addition and subtraction signs, may be confusing to him or he may substitute one for the other.
 Other signs and symptoms of these types of disorders may include things like trouble telling time or the inability to distinguish left from right.

 Dyscalculia is generally recognized during elementary school, either by a teacher or by a parent.
-Children who have a mathematics disorder may, however, scoot by until either middle or high school before a problem is recognized.
+Children who have a mathematics disorder, including children with dyscalculia, may, however, scoot by until either middle or high school before a problem is recognized.
 These students often have above average intelligence in areas such as reading or writing.

 Passing the General Education Development® (GED®) test gives a person the equivalent of a high school diploma.
 The math test is one of five sections of the exam.
 To score well on the GED® math test, you need a sound understanding of the concepts tested in each of the four content areas covered in this section.